-What’s less well known is that Keys also compiled smoking data starting in 1958 at the beginning of the Seven Country’s Study, but he failed to publish the smoking until 1980, well after he had successfully deluded Americans into believing saturated fat clogged arteries.
+What’s less well known is that Keys also compiled smoking data starting in 1958 at the beginning of the Seven Country’s Study, but he failed to publish the smoking data until 1980, well after he had successfully deluded Americans into believing saturated fat clogged arteries.

 Keys was the first person to collect large amounts of data on the relationship between smoking and heart attacks.
 But Keys never talked about the smoking data he collected, and the obvious and powerful correlation between cigarette smoking and heart attacks wasn’t published until many years after the initial data was collected.

 But by then, it was too late.
 The saturated-fat cat was out of the bag and nobody in any position of authority was willing or able to put it back in.
-The belief that saturated fat is unhealthy because it elevates the cholesterol, which supposedly clogs our arteries and causes heart attacks and stores, now forms the basic foundation of most nutrition science in spite of the fact that it was based on a series of deceptions and scientific half-truths.
+The belief that saturated fat is unhealthy because it elevates the cholesterol, which supposedly clogs our arteries and causes heart attacks and strokes, now forms the basic foundation of most nutrition science in spite of the fact that it was based on a series of deceptions and scientific half-truths.

 Fortunately, blockbuster books like Good Calories, Bad Calories, The Big Fat Surprise, and The Primal Blueprint, as well as my own books, have gone a long way towards informing the reading public on the health harms of hydrogenated vegetable oils, and the lack of harm from natural saturated fat.
 This information has trickled down to influence the thinking of some doctors as well, and a few have lifted their restrictions on butter and eggs.